lyroyce/d3x/README.md

         Inserts a new element with the specified name before the element matching the specified before selector.

 - Chart Type

+    **NOTE**: Chart Type API has to be called at the end of the method chain.

     - **hbar()**